The Science Behind 93% Accuracy

 Why Restaurant Meals Lower Accuracy▼

 Restaurant meals cannot be reconciled because there's no pantry tracking (you don't buy restaurant ingredients).
-This limits their accuracy to AI estimation (~50%).
+Eatomate applies cuisine-specific correction factors to remove systematic mean offsets, but residual within-cuisine random variance remains.

-Recommendation: Keep restaurant meals to 2-3 per week for optimal accuracy
+Recommendation: Keep restaurant meals to ≤2 per week for 93%+ accuracy